 Margret: The family sagas as they are called are prose narratives mostly based on historical events that mostly took place in Iceland in the 9th, 10th, and early 11th centuries, during the so-called Saga Age.
-Most of them were written in the 13th-century.
-They were written on calf skin as paper was not available.
+Most of them were written in the 13th century.
+They were written on calf skin as the paper was not available.
 They tell stories of the settlers.
 Landnáma is about who settled where in Iceland.
 There we have information on the names and the origins of all the major settlers in Iceland.

 Viking Age Skills Taught to Life-Long Learners

 Meg: You were the manager of a project that taught Viking Age skills and was part of the Leonardo Education Program of the European Community.
 Can you describe what the purpose of the training was, and what the Leonardo program is?